 This location has been labeled by its creator as Public, and therefore can be viewed by anyone.

-Type: Building Status: Abandoned Accessibility: Easy to difficult Recommendation: check it out if you're nearby
+Type: Outdoors Status: Accessibility: Recommendation: check it out if you're nearby

 Tinian, Commonwealth of the Northern M

 Mariana Island Owner: CNMI-Under permanent lease by the U.S. Military

 There are many notable features on Tinian left from use as an American airbase.
 The most obvious features are the extensive road network and four massive concrete runways and countless taxiways.
 Of particular interest are the two bomb pits specifically designed and built to lift the 9,000lb atomic bombs into the B-29s.
 There are also many vehicles such as landing craft and a few buildings.